OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 - **Playback Device**: Allows to select the playback device.
 - **Mirror Device**: Allows to select the mirror device, set its volume and to mute/unmute it.
 - **Microphone**: Allows to select the microphone device, set its volume and to mute/unmute it.
+- **Proximity Sensor Mutes/Unmutes Microphone**: Allows the proximity sensor to mute the microphone when the user is not wearing the HMD, and to unmute it when the user is wearing the HMD.
 - **Push-to-Talk**: Enable/disable push-to-talk.
 When push-to-talk is activated the microphone gets muted unless one of the configured buttons is pressed on one of the configured controllers.
 - **Left Controller**: Configure the left controller for push-to-talk.
 - **Right Controller**: Configure the right controller for push-to-talk.